isomerpages/moe-ast-moehc/_school-histories/Schools/Hwa Chong Junior College.md

 In 1980, Hwa Chong was chosen to be the centre for Oxbridge studies.
 In 1981, HCJC became the first junior college in Singapore to offer the Humanities programme.

-Between June 1987 and December 1991, HCJC moved twice to temporary premises – first to Ngee Ann Polytechnic and Woodlands (June–December 1987), and then to Bukit Batok Street 34 (January 1988–December 1991) respectively.
+Between June 1987 and December 1991, HCJC moved twice to temporary premises –&nbsp;first to Ngee Ann Polytechnic and Woodlands (June–December 1987), and then to Bukit Batok Street 34 (January 1988–December 1991) respectively.
 The school moved back to its newly renovated Bukit Timah campus on 29 December 1991.

 Hwa Chong Junior College was one of the first junior colleges to offer the Chinese Language Elective Programme (C-LEP), when the course was introduced in 1990.
 In January 2004, it became the first junior college in Singapore to gain independent status.